CartoDB/carto-vl-training/training-v2/09-interactivity.md

         * Then it finds the `name` and `pop_max` variable values for that feature and displays them in our overlay.

     ![feature-click](images/training-v2-09-feature-click.gif)

+    Reload you map and click on a point!

 ### Adding Mapbox GL Pop-Ups